stas00/ml-ways/nlp.md

 Perplexity is often used as an intrinsic evaluation metric for gauging how well a language model can capture the real word distribution conditioned on the context.

-A [perplexity](https://en.wikipedia.org/wiki/Perplexity) of a discrete probability distribution $p$ is defined as the exponentiation of the entropy:
+A [perplexity](https://en.wikipedia.org/wiki/Perplexity) of a discrete probability distribution pp is defined as the exponentiation of the entropy:

 $2^{H(p)} = 2^{-\sum_x p(x) \log_2 p(x)}$